katrineholm/magno-app/README.md

 </ActionTestCard>
 ```

-For your test it would look like this, where you again replace text located within <> brackets.
+For your test it would look like this, where you again replace some text, namely NAME_OF_YOUR_TEST.
 In addition, you need to import the image you moved into the files folder.
 You do this at the top of the same file, Tests.tsx

 ```
 import ImageOfTest from '../../files/ImageOfTest.jpg';